F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

 Tag the Network Interfaces in AWS:
 ``````````````````````````````````

 ..
-Important:: Tagging the NICs is required for all AWS deployments regardless of which configuration option you chose to define external resources.
+Important:: Tagging the NICs is required for all AWS deployments regardless of which configuration option you choose to define external resources.

 #.
 Create two sets of tags for Network Interfaces: